 When choosing a facilitator, pick someone who is impartial, who isn’t afraid to guide (or redirect) the conversation as needed, and who will strive to ensure everyone gets a chance to contribute.

-The facilitator of a brainstorm meeting is also the one who will outline, clarify, and enforce the rules with the group.
-At the conclusion of the brainstorming session, the facilitator will help keep track of the best ideas, explain next steps, and share learnings with the company.
+The facilitator of a brainstorming session is also the one who will outline, clarify, and enforce the rules with the group.
+The facilitator will help keep track of the best ideas, explain the next steps, and share learnings with the company at the conclusion of the session.

 2. Assemble a diverse team

-Besides bringing together employees with different perspectives on your product, company, and its clients, take pains to ensure your group is neither too large nor too small.
-For most brainstorm meetings, that magic number lies somewhere between six and 10 participants.
+Besides bringing together employees with different perspectives on your product, company, and its clients, ensure your group isn't too large or too small.
+The magic number tends to lie somewhere between six and 10 participants.

 3. Outline the team agenda

-Like any meeting, a group brainstorm session should have an agenda.
+Like any meeting, a group brainstorm needs an agenda.
 Everyone should understand the objective of the ideation beforehand so they can be ready to jump in and participate.

-Besides, putting together an agenda and outlining the objectives of the brainstorming for your team will serve a second purpose.
-It will help you (and your facilitator) stay accountable for seeing it through.
-Effective brainstorming starts with preparation and planning ahead.
+Putting together an agenda and outlining objectives will also help you (and your facilitator) stay accountable.
+Productive brainstorming starts with thoughtful preparation and planning.

 The agenda of your brainstorm could include some of the following elements:

-Depending on just how complicated or serious the problem is that your team is attempting to solve, the team brainstorm and ideation session may require a few follow-up meetings.
+Depending on how complex or serious the problem is, the team brainstorm and ideation session may require a few follow-up meetings.

 4. Inspire others to ideate

 Brainstorming doesn’t come naturally to everyone.
-With the group dynamic at play, there’s added pressure to quickly solve a problem.
-But mostly, the biggest challenge is just getting started.
+And with the group dynamic at play, there’s added pressure to quickly solve a problem.
+But the biggest challenge is just getting started.